Bapaume: The Bapaume threshold

 Bapaume has been called the Seuil de Bapaume (Bapaume threshold) due to its position as a crossing point between Artois and the Flanders plain on one side, and the Somme valley and the Paris Basin on the other.
 From the mid-11th century there was a Bapaume toll which was revised in 1202 and again in 1442.

 Many roads pass through Bapaume, both old roads between the two regions then the autoroute (1965) and the TGV (1993).
 In the 19th century, however, the city council opposed the passage through its territory of the Paris–Lille railway.

 This position was regretted by 1859 when the municipality called for the construction of a railway linking Achiet-le-Grand (on the Paris-Lille route) to Bapaume with animal traction (possibly they were afraid of steam).
-The railway linking the two communes was not commissioned until 1871, with steam traction.
+The first section of the Achiet–Marcoing railway linked the two communes and was commissioned in 1871, with steam traction.
+The line was later extended to Marcoing.
 The TGV came to the town in 1993.